nix-community/home-manager/docs/manual/upgrading.md

 ### Common Issues

+Check the [Home Manager release notes](https://nix-community.github.io/home-manager/release-notes.xhtml) for breaking changes.

 1. **Version Mismatch Warning**: If you see warnings about version mismatches, ensure your Home Manager version matches your NixOS version.

-2. **Build Failures**: Some packages may have changed between versions.
-Check the [Home Manager release notes](https://nix-community.github.io/home-manager/release-notes.xhtml) for breaking changes.
+2. **Module Changes**: Modules are constantly being updated with new features to keep up with changes in upstream packaging or to fix bugs and add features.
+If you have an unexpected change, check if there was something noted in the release notes or news entries related.
 3. **Channel Not Found**: If `nix-channel --list` shows no channels, you might be using a different installation method (like flakes or NixOS module).

 ### Verification